-There are so many reasons to eat dark, leafy vegetables, but Kale is perhaps the healthiest of choices.
-With it’s plethora of healthy nutrients and being low in calories, fat, and carbs, it’s a great vegetable for the pre-pregnant, pregnant, and post-pregnant woman.
+There are so many reasons to eat dark, leafy vegetables, but kale is perhaps the healthiest of choices.
+With its plethora of healthy nutrients and being low in calories, fat, and carbs, it’s a great vegetable for pregnant women and new moms.

 Kale has more iron per calorie than beef.

 For those trying to conceive, pregnant, or breastfeeding, this means that kale can provide you with these essential nutrients, which help make hemoglobin, the protein in red blood cells that carries oxygen to other cells.
 Non-pregnant women have a blood volume of about 100ml.
 By the end of pregnancy, it has increased to 350ml!

 There is more calcium per calorie in kale than in milk.

 When you’re pregnant, your developing baby needs calcium to build strong bones and teeth; to grow a healthy heart, nerves, and muscles; and to develop a normal heart rhythm and blood-clotting abilities.
 If you don’t get enough calcium in your diet when you’re pregnant, your baby will draw it from your bones, which may impair your health later on.

 Kale provides 10 times more vitamin C than spinach.